S-Yohan/banking-app/bankingapp/README.md

 --the registration page URL: `http://localhost:4200/register`.
 On this page clients will input data "name", "username", "password", "confirmPassword", "email", and "address" (city only).
 -HTML input form is used here with property binding to the variables in the register.ts file.

--The user fields are sent through the service.ts file --by clicking the "register" button, a POST request is sent to the server to persist the "user" object database and generate a "secure token".
-Once registration is complete, the user is taken to the user login page to login.
-A Route Guard feature is used to here to ensure that users do not bypass this page.to persist the user in the
+-The user fields are assigned to the user object properties and then submitted by a POST request "createNewUser" method in the service.ts file -by clicking the "register" button.
+-The "user" object should persist in the database and generate a "secure token".
+-Once registration is complete, the user object is returned as an observable and the user is taken to the user login page to verify login credentials.
+-A Route Guard feature is used to here to ensure that users do not bypass this page.to persist the user in the